 3.1.7.1 Enclosures required

 Except at the entrance, cars shall be fully enclosed with metal or wood on the sides and top.
 The enclosures shall

 be solid.
 The minimum clear inside height of the car shall be 2 000 mm.
-Car top enclosures shall be constructed to sustain a load of 2 000 N on any 0.3 m x 0.3 m area without permanent deformation.
+Car top enclosures shall be constructed to sustain a load of 2 000 N on any 0.3 m × 0.3 m area without permanent deformation.

 3.1.7.2 Securing enclosure